MultiValue Covid-19 Catchup – Revelation

-ELKIE: What have been the affects so far on Revelation?
+ELKIE: What have been the effects so far on Revelation?

 We had one very big change, with our 10.0.8 release.
-We had started work on the release in September 0f 2019, and were ready to release in March of 2020, just as the pandemic was shutting things down all over the planet.
-So, we withheld the release and kept working on it until its release in early August of this year.
-It was effectively a 10.0.8 release AND a 10.0.9 release rolled into one, and as a result, we’re planning on our next release to be 10.1
+We had started work on the release in September f 2019, and were ready to release in March of 2020, just as the pandemic was shutting things down all over the planet.
+So we withheld the release and kept working on it until its release in early August of this year.
+It was effectively a 10.0.8 release AND a 10.0.9 release rolled into one, and as a result, we’re planning on our next release to be 10.1.

-ELKIE: What can you see in Revelation’s future? - maybe RevSoft Conference in new format ?
+ELKIE: What can you see in Revelation’s future?
+Maybe a RevSoft Conference in a new format?